spollmann/Basic_AS7343/README.md

 # Basic_AS7343
-Arduino driver for the AS7343 14-channel spectral sensor chip (like the one found on the Mikroe Color 16 Click) AS7343 is a 14-Channel Multi-Spectral Sensor by the "ams OSRAM Group" (ams-osram.com)
+Arduino driver for the AS7343 14-channel spectral sensor chip (like the one found on the Mikroe Color 16 Click).
+AS7343 is a 14-Channel Multi-Spectral Sensor by the "ams OSRAM Group" (ams-osram.com).

 This project is based on the following repositories:
 1. Adafruit_AS7341 (https://github.com/adafruit/Adafruit_AS7341) - This is the Adafruit AS7341 11-Channel Spectral Sensor for Arduino